phykn/diffusion_models_tutorial/00_theory/README.md

 ## What are Diffusion Models?
-Diffusion models are inspired by non-equilibrium thermodynamics.
-They are type of deep generative models which consist of forward and reverse processes.
+Diffusion models are type of deep generative models which consist of forward and reverse processes.

 ### Forward process
 We add small gaussian noise to the input data step by step and make an isotropic Gaussian distribution.
-We learn a model that converts to the gaussian distribution at any t step in the training phase.
+We train a model that converts to the gaussian distribution at any t step in the training phase.
 | <img src="images/forward.gif"> |
 |:---:|
 |Example of the forward process|

 ### Reverse process
-We recreate the true sample from a gaussian noise.
+We recreate the true sample from a gaussian noise in the prediction phase.
 It is the reverse of the forward process.
 | <img src="images/reverse.gif"> |
 |:---:|
 |Example of the reverse process|